Pabebe wave

 Alden Richards and Maine Mendoza doing the pabebe wave.

-Pabebe wave is a term coined by the Philippine media to describe a gesture where a person imitates the waving movement done by beauty contestants in the Miss Universe pageant.
+Pabebe wave is a cringe term coined by the Philippine media to describe a gesture where a person imitates the waving movement done by beauty contestants in the Miss Universe pageant.
 It was popularized by AlDub in the "Juan For All, All for Juan" segment of the Philippine noontime show Eat Bulaga!
 A deviation from a beauty-queen wave gesture, it was exchanged between Alden Richards and Maine Mendoza after its initiation by the latter's character, Yaya Dub.
 Now popular among Filipinos, it also caught the attention of the world through several media platforms.
 The gesture is similar to an earlier British gesture – the royal wave, used to mock the waving of the royal family.

 History

 On July 16, 2015, while doing a Dubsmash-inspired bit on the noontime variety show Eat Bulaga!, Yaya Dub caught Richards' attention, which prompted Yaya Dub to let out a smile that she failed to conceal and that was so out of her character as an uptight "Yaya" (Nanny).
 Amid teasing from the show's hosts Tito Sotto, Joey de Leon, Vic Sotto, and especially Allan K—Yaya Dub made a playful hand motion in reciprocation to Richards' greeting.
 Referred thereafter as the "pabebe wave," it is derived from the Filipino slang, pabebe, which means "to act cute like a baby."
 The gesture is made when a hand is curved slightly inwards, with all fingers closed together, in a small side-to-side motion.
 The gesture was so intriguing that it caught on and was soon imitated by the show's audience.